jackmaden/philosophybreak/src/pages/articles/kierkegaard-on-why-busy-people-are-ridiculous/index.md

 And when it comes to the end of a long day, contemplating who you are and what your life is for may not be at the top of your to-do list.
 Much better to wind down and relax with some TV.

-But here we must remember Kierkegaard’s diagnosis of 'the unhappy person', which comes in a later chapter of <a target="_blank" rel="noopener noreferrer sponsored" href="http://www.amazon.com/gp/product/0140445773/ref=as_li_tl?ie=UTF8&tag=philosophybre-20&camp=1789&creative=9325&linkCode=as2&creativeASIN=0140445773&linkId=736a0a59249ab35f5a8c3dc2d6e0020a">Either/Or: A Fragment of Life</a>:
+But here we must remember Kierkegaard’s diagnosis of ‘the unhappy person’, which comes in a later chapter of <a target="_blank" rel="noopener noreferrer sponsored" href="http://www.amazon.com/gp/product/0140445773/ref=as_li_tl?ie=UTF8&tag=philosophybre-20&camp=1789&creative=9325&linkCode=as2&creativeASIN=0140445773&linkId=736a0a59249ab35f5a8c3dc2d6e0020a">Either/Or: A Fragment of Life</a>:

 >The unhappy person is one who has his ideal, the content of his life, the fullness of his consciousness, the essence of his being, in some manner outside of himself.
 The unhappy man is always absent from himself, never present to himself.

-Investing everything you have in external events, people, or things is a surefire way to unhappiness, Kierkegaard advises.
+This passage suggests investing everything you have in external events, people, or things is a surefire way to unhappiness.

-Rather, it’s crucial to be attentive to yourself, present to your own wants and needs, as understanding what’s important to you is the first step in working out how to make your life a little less 'busy' — knowing which things to shed, and which to pay due time, care, and attention to.
+Instead, it’s crucial to be attentive to yourself, present to your own wants and needs, as understanding what’s important to you is the first step in working out how to make your life a little less ‘busy’ — knowing which things to shed, and which to pay due time, care, and attention to.

 So: who are you and what is your life for?

 ## Further reading

-<span class="big-letter">I</span>f you’re looking to explore Kierkegaard further, <a target="_blank" rel="noopener noreferrer sponsored" href="http://www.amazon.com/gp/product/0140445773/ref=as_li_tl?ie=UTF8&tag=philosophybre-20&camp=1789&creative=9325&linkCode=as2&creativeASIN=0140445773&linkId=736a0a59249ab35f5a8c3dc2d6e0020a">Either/Or: A Fragment of Life</a> is a brilliant place to start.
-A fascinating work on duality, the book’s first section is written from the perspective of an aesthetic and rather callous young man named simply A; the second from the reasonable, ethical Judge Vilhelm.

-Kierkegaard invites us to explore subjects like boredom, romance, meaning, and culture from these two seemingly irreconcilable perspectives.
+<span class="big-letter">I</span>f you’re looking to explore him further, check out our quick article on [Kierkegaard’s approach to finding the meaning of life](/articles/kierkegaard-on-finding-the-meaning-of-life/) — and for a deeper dive, <a target="_blank" rel="noopener noreferrer sponsored" href="http://www.amazon.com/gp/product/0140445773/ref=as_li_tl?ie=UTF8&tag=philosophybre-20&camp=1789&creative=9325&linkCode=as2&creativeASIN=0140445773&linkId=736a0a59249ab35f5a8c3dc2d6e0020a">Either/Or: A Fragment of Life</a> is a brilliant place to start.
+Kierkegaard invites us to explore subjects like boredom, romance, meaning, and culture from the two seemingly irreconcilable perspectives of A and Judge Vilhelm.
 In doing so, he writes some utterly heart-wrenching, deeply witty, and memorable prose.
 It’s a perfect accompaniment to break up a busy existence.

-Alternatively, f you're interested in learning more about the existentialist themes explored in this article more generally, check out our brief [introduction to existentialism](/articles/what-is-existentialism-3-core-principles-of-existentialist-philosophy/), as well as [our existentialist reading list](/reading-lists/existentialism/).
+Finally, if you’re interested in learning more about the existentialist themes explored in this article more generally, check out our brief [introduction to existentialism](/articles/what-is-existentialism-3-core-principles-of-existentialist-philosophy/), as well as [our existentialist reading list](/reading-lists/existentialism/).

 <a class="reading-list cta" href="/reading-lists/existentialism/">
     <img class="title-img" src="./existentialism.jpg"/>